Fantasy baseball daily notes for June 30

 Third base

 Joey Gallo (L), 35 percent, Texas Rangers at Chicago White Sox (RHP Mike Pelfrey): Pelfrey is having an interesting season.
-Lately, he's produced better numbers as the White Sox have protected him from going through the order the third time, a long-time issue for the veteran righty.
-In addition, even though he's never been more than a middling innings eater, homers haven't been as issue.
+Lately, he's produced better numbers as the White Sox have protected him from going through the order a third time, a longtime issue for the veteran righty.
+In addition, even though he's never been more than a middling-innings eater, homers haven't been as issue.
 Hence, since more runs than ever are scored via the homer, his ERA hasn't risen as much as many intuit based on his reputation of being a subpar hurler.
-This may be enough to be cautious about stacking against him for DFS purposes, but not enough to shy away from using a hitter like Gallo.
-ESPN Researcher Kyle Soppe offers the main reason to like the matchup: with his low strikeout rate, Pelfrey can't take advantage of Gallo's primary flaw.
+This may be enough to be cautious about stacking against him for daily fantasy sports purposes, but not enough to shy away from using a hitter like Gallo.
+ESPN researcher Kyle Soppe offers the main reason to like the matchup: With his low strikeout rate, Pelfrey can't take advantage of Gallo's primary flaw.
 When Gallo makes contact, especially against a righty, good things usually occur.

 Shortstop

-Paul DeJong (R), 4 percent, St. Louis Cardinals vs. Washington Nationals (RHP Tanner Roark): Sending Randal Grichuk to Triple-A worked, the Cardinals are hoping the wake-up call does the same for Aledmys Diaz.
+Paul DeJong (R), 4 percent, St. Louis Cardinals vs. Washington Nationals (RHP Tanner Roark): Sending Randal Grichuk to Triple-A worked, and the Cardinals are hoping the wake-up call does the same for Aledmys Diaz.
 In the interim, DeJong inherits the run at shortstop.
 Part of the reason for Diaz's demotion is DeJong has been swinging a hot stick, sporting a modest eight-game hitting streak.

 Corner infield

 Jae-Gyun Hwang (R), less than 1 percent, San Francisco Giants at Pittsburgh Pirates (RHP Gerrit Cole): Third base has been a revolving door all season for the Giants.
-Regular third baseman Eduardo Nunez is currently on the shelf with a sore hamstring.
+Regular third baseman Eduardo Nunez is on the shelf with a sore hamstring.
 When healthy, Nunez was asked to help fill the void in left field for some of the first half.
 Currently, the hot corner will be shared by Hwang and Ryder Jones.
 It's unclear how the playing time will be divided, but note Hwang would receive less since he's the righty half of the platoon.
 At Triple-A Sacramento, Hwang was displaying some pop, then hit a dinger in his MLB debut.
 If Jones plays instead of Hwang, he's also an option.

 Middle infield

 Ian Happ (R), 46 percent, Chicago Cubs at Cincinnati Reds (RHP Scott Feldman): Happ's been whiffing a lot lately.
-While this is a concern, the switch-hitter is still a good play facing a righty with a below average strikeout rate.
+While this is a concern, the switch-hitter is still a good play facing a righty with a below-average strikeout rate.

 Outfield

-Keon Broxton (R), 46 percent, Milwaukee Brewers vs. Miami Marlins (RHP Edinson Volquez): Broxton's been filling up the stats sheet lately, with five homers and four steals over the past couple of weeks.
+Keon Broxton (R), 46 percent, Milwaukee Brewers vs. Miami Marlins (RHP Edinson Volquez): Broxton's been filling up the stat sheets lately with five homers and four steals over the past couple of weeks.
 He received Thursday off, so look for a refreshed Broxton to pick up where he left off against Volquez.
-The author of a no-hitter earlier this month has been in a recent rut, walking 14 with only 11 punch outs his last three starts, spanning just 13 2/3 innings.
+The author of a no-hitter earlier this month has been in a recent rut, walking 14 with only 11 punchouts his past three starts, spanning just 13 2/3 innings.

 Ben Gamel (L), 24 percent, Seattle Mariners at Los Angeles Angels (RHP Parker Bridwell): If Gamel played in a major market, his ownership would be at least double.
-Toiling in the obscurity of the Pacific Northwest, the 25-year old fly-chaser continues to produce, wrapping up a month with a .946 OPS entering Friday's action.
+Toiling in the obscurity of the Pacific Northwest, the 25-year-old fly-chaser continues to produce, wrapping up a month with a .946 OPS entering Friday's action.

-Denard Span (L), 4 percent, San Francisco Giants at Pittsburgh Pirates (RHP Gerrit Cole): Despite playing for the lowest offense in the league, the leadoff hitter managed to score an impressive 18 runs this month.
+Denard Span (L), 4 percent, San Francisco Giants at Pittsburgh Pirates (RHP Gerrit Cole): Despite playing for the offensively challenged Giants, the leadoff hitter managed to score an impressive 18 runs this month.
 Cole's been pitching better, though he's still vulnerable to lefty swingers.

 Hitter matchup ratings